The Home Buying Process

 Together we will review the deadlines that you are responsible for, such as inspection objection, survey, loan application, insurance, etc., to make sure you are on track.

 You will schedule the inspection to be conducted within 5-8 business days of the contract.
 I have several references for inspectors, and I am required to be present at the inspection.
 I highly recommend that you be present for the inspection as well to learn about the house you are about to purchase.
+A colorado home inspection, for example, or wherever the property is that is set to be purchased, it is important to get the home looked over before making any sort of decision.
+It is always best to be safe than sorry.
 At a minimum, the inspector you hire should be certified by the American Society of Home Inspectors (ASHI).
 If they are not certified, the inspection report may be challenged.
 Budget for about $350 – $450 for the inspection, more for older homes that will need additional inspections.

 If the buyer decides to proceed with the purchase, then we will draft up the Inspection Objection with items to be corrected by the seller.
 If you are purchasing a distressed property (estate sale, short sale, foreclosure, or bank-owned property) you will likely be purchasing the property “As – Is” and the seller will most likely refuse to make corrections.
 Of course, there are always exceptions, especially if there are safety issues.